johnkoerner/johnkoerner.github.io/_posts/2017-05-18-IPC-in-net-core-using-protobuf.md

     }

 Once I connect, I then use protobuf's `Serializer.Deserialize` method to read from the stream and deserialize the person object.
 That's it.
 I am passing data from one process to another in .Net core.
 If you are using .Net Core 1.x, you will need to explicitly add a reference to the `System.IO.Pipes` nuget package.
 And for both 1.x and 2.0 .net core, you need to add a nuget reference to protobuf.

+Even though this is a basic example, it does demonstrate the functionality and could be easily extended to handle much more complex scenarios.

 A fully working solution for this can be found as a sample GitHub [project](https://github.com/johnkoerner/SimpleIPCDotNetCore).
 There appear to be other .Net Core/Standard projects([1](https://github.com/MhAllan/TcpServiceCore), [2](https://github.com/leuchterag/Net.Ipc)) attempting to better facilitate IPC and it will be interesting to see how they mature with the ecosystem.
 My hope is that some flavor of WCF server makes its way over to .Net core, to make porting code that much easier.